 For the most part, getting around Naxos by car is relatively easy and straightforward.
 Simply follow the signs on the roads that point you to the towns, beaches, and other points of interest.
 There were a few times where Google Maps directed us down extremely narrow, rural roads, so we had to backtrack and find a new route, but in some ways, that just added to the adventure.

-How Much Time Should You Spend on Naxos?
+How Many Days Should You Spend on Naxos?

 We spent two days in Naxos and wished we had at least one more day.
 The island is deceptively large with a lot to do, so having three or more days is ideal.